MichalMyczka/VideoLibraryTW/README.md

 For the sake of make this assignment easier to understand, each User Story represents an API endpoint in the web
 application:

-Get random videos​ [ GET ​/api/videos?random=true​ ]
+Get random videos​ [ GET ​/api/videos?random=true​ ] (realised by default with every page reload)

-    ●It should return a list of 5 random videos.
+  * It should return a list of 5 random videos.

 Add new video [ POST ​/api/videos​ ]
-    ●Request validation rules:
+  * Request validation rules:
-        ○Video url:
+      * Video url:
-            ■single line text
+        * single line text
-            ■required
+        * required
-            ■has to fit url syntax
+        * has to fit url syntax
-        ○Video title:
+      * Video title:
-            ■single line text
+        * single line text
-            ■required
+        * required
-            ■minimum length: 3 characters
+        * minimum length: 3 characters
-        ○Video description:
+      * Video description:
-            ■multi-line text
+        * multi-line text
-            ■required
-        ○Tags:
+        * required
+      * Tags:
-            ■single line text input with value(s) starting with #, separated by white lines ■optional
+        * single line text input with value(s) starting with #, separated by white lines
+        * optional
-        ○Uploaded by:
+      * Uploaded by:
-            ■single line number input
+        * single line number input
-            ■minimum length: 3 characters
+        * minimum length: 3 characters
-            ■optional
+        * optional
-        ○Contact email:
+      * Contact email:
-            ■single line input
+        * single line input
-            ■has to fit email syntax
+        * has to fit email syntax
-            ■optional
+        * optional
-    ●When the user clicks the "Add new Video" (sends POST request) button, the form should submit its data ●Id for new video is auto-generated
+  * When the user clicks the "Add new Video" (sends POST request) button, the form should submit its data
+  * Id for new video is auto-generated
-    ●... and the server should add these data to the ~~csv~~ database (MongoDB) storage.
+  * ... and the server should add these data to the ~~csv~~ database (MongoDB) storage.

 Update existing Video [ PUT ​/video/{{video_id}}​​]
-    ●The same form as the add page, but filled in with data of the given Video.
+  * The same form as the add page, but filled in with data of the given Video.
-    ●This data should be read from the csv file.
+  * This data should be read from the ~~csv~~ database file.
-    ●An additional checkbox with “archive” label
+  * An additional checkbox with “archive” label
-    ●Archived videos should not be visible whenever I’m retrieving data
+  * Archived videos should not be visible whenever I’m retrieving data

-    #How to run application
+    ### How to run application

     To run application you need to have MongoDB, Node,js and Express installed.
     1. First run Mongo server with command `sudo mongod`